reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 ---

 ## System-Snapshot

 ## 4️⃣ Get‑SystemHealthSnapshot

-Before initiating troubleshooting efforts, it is essential to set a baseline.
+Before you start troubleshooting efforts, it is essential to set a baseline.
 This script captures **real-time CPU load**, **memory usage**, **available disk space**, and **the count of pending Windows updates**—all in a single execution.
 It is advisable to run this script at both the commencement and conclusion of a support ticket to effectively demonstrate the impact of your remediation actions.

 **How it works**